|Virginia Center for Restorative Justice||

 Restorative Justice Practices

 Circles: In the circle process, participants come together to tell their stories.
-A talking piece is passed around the circle, much like the peace pipe that was used in ancient, native cultures.
+A talking piece is passed around the circles.
 When holding the talking piece it is your turn to talk and others will offer respect by actively listening.
 Healing takes place when participants actively listen to one another and tell their stories.

 Victim - Offender Conferencing: The victim offender conference offers a way to hold the offender responsible.
 The actual conference gives the victim the opportunity to have questions surrounding the harmful event answered.
 He may get the answer to the question, "Why me?"
 He will also explain what he thinks the offender can do to make things right.
 The offender gets to explain what he was thinking at the time the harm occurred.
 Members of both the victim and the offender's communities may participate in the conference.